hallzy/sort-youtube-add-to-playlist/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Error Messages**
+Are there any error messages that appear?
+Are there any error messages in the browser console?

 **Expected behavior**
 A clear and concise description of what you expected to happen.